fef1312/ardix/README.md

 This is the source tree of Ardix, a microkernel for various Arduino boards that implements some core concepts of the Unix philosophy.
 Please note that this project is not affiliated with or endorsed by Arduino s.r.l. in any way.
-Only ARM-based boards are supported at the moment.
+Only ARM-based boards are supported at the moment (and probably ever will be, because AVR MCUs just don't have enough horsepower).

 ## License